rix0rrr/refinetree/README.md

 ### Elements

 RefineTree expects a hierarchical list of objects with an `id`, `text` and `children` property. `id` is used to identify items, `text` is the display text, and `children` is an array of more of these objects.
+The fields used for 'id' and 'text' can be specified as constructor options.

 KnockoutJS